Department Head: Professor James Edson

 Three credits.
 Recommended preparation: MARN 1160.
 Scuba certification and approved diving physical required.
 Godfrey

 Physics and physiology of scuba diving, federal regulation, consensus standards, dive planning, dive accident management and emergency planning, scientific diving methods, diving modes.
 Scientific diver certification possible with successful completion of course plus CPR, First Aid and Emergency Oxygen certification.
-A fee of $75 is charged for this course.

 Variable credits.
 Prerequisite: Consent of instructor.
 Recommended preparation: Nine credits of MARN courses at the junior-senior level.
 With a change in topic, may be repeated for credit, not to exceed 3 credits.
 Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory).